Katie Ledecky: Early life, swimming, and education

-During the summers prior to 2012, she swam for Palisades Swim Team in Cabin John, Maryland.
+During her high-school swimming career, Ledecky twice set the American and US Open record in the 500-yard freestyle, and she twice set the national high-school record in the 200-yard freestyle.
+During the summers prior to 2012, she swam for MCSL's Palisades Swim Team in Cabin John, Maryland.
 During the summer of 2012, she trained with the Nation's Capital Swim Club (formerly the Curl Burke Swim Club) under coach Yuri Suguiyama.
 Following Suguiyama's departure to coach for the University of California, Berkeley, she continued to train with the Nation's Capital Swim Club under coach Bruce Gemmell through the 2016 Summer Olympics.
 Ledecky accepted an athletic scholarship to Stanford University, where she swam for coach Greg Meehan's Stanford Cardinal women's swimming team.

 In December 2016, Ledecky was chosen as one of the sponsors of the US Navy aircraft carrier alongside Olympic gold medal-winning gymnast Simone Biles.
 They were the first Olympians to be given this honor.
 In December 2020, she completed a Bachelor of Arts in psychology and minor in political science from Stanford University, and graduated in June 2021.